 Hunter Doohan as Tyler Galpin, Jenna Ortega as Wednesday Addams in Wednesday.
 Vlad Cioplea/Netflix

-Ortega, who plays Wednesday Addams in the hit series, previously also said she would love Gaga to be part of season 2 – so perhaps she had a hand in the casting.
+Ortega also previously said she would love Gaga to be part of season 2 – so perhaps she had a hand in the casting.

 Georgie Farmer, Victor Dorobantu, Luyanda Unati Lewis-Nayo, Joy Sunday, Owen Painter, Emma Myers, Billie Piper, Jenna Ortega, Evie Templeton, Luis Guzmán, Isaac Ordonez, Catherine Zeta-Jones, Alfred Gough, Noah Taylor, Miles Millar, Tim Burton, Steve Buscemi, Moosa Mostafa and Hunter Doohan on the set of Wednesday season 2

-It's also not currently confirmed whether Gwendoline Christie will return as Principal Larissa Weems.
+It's not currently confirmed whether Gwendoline Christie will return as Principal Larissa Weems.

-One actor we're not expecting to see back is Percy Hynes, who played Xavier Thorpe, after he confirmed his exit from the show.
-He said at the time: "I had so much fun working on this show.
+One actor we're not expecting to see back is Percy Hynes, who played Xavier Thorpe, after he confirmed his exit from the show following sexual misconduct allegations.
+Sharing the above cast photo to his Instagram story as captured by Yahoo! news, Hynes said "I had so much fun working on this show.
 I can't wait to watch season 2 :) Much love."

-Ortega has since addressed his exit, describing it as a "weird redirect" and adding: "But we’re introducing so many different characters that I think it kind of will get lost.”
+Ortega has since addressed his exit when talking to Vanity Fair, describing it as a "weird redirect" and adding: "But we’re introducing so many different characters that I think it kind of will get lost.”

 What could be the plot for Wednesday season 2?